The Son of the Ogress: Summary

 The father finds the dresses in the trip, but still haven't found the pigeon, nor has found anyone who could give him information about it.
 After he reaches the border of a forest and sees the little bird.
 He tries to jump onto it to capture it, but a mysterious booming voice orders him to stop his action.
 The father tries to explain that the bird is a gift for his daughter, and even offers to buy it, but the voice - that belongs to a person named Asphor'ulehóa, the son of a teriel - refuses.
 Asphor'ulehóa relents and lets the man take the bird, and makes him promise to give him his youngest daughter for wife.
-The man knows that a teriel is a flesh-eater creature and fear for his daughter's life, but Asphor'ulehóa assures not harm shall be done to her, and tells him that he will come to their house in the shape of a camel.
+The man knows that a teriel is a flesh-eater creature and fear for his daughter's life, but Asphor'ulehóa assures no harm shall be done to her, and tells him that he will come to their house in the shape of a camel.

 The man returns and gives them the presents.
 When he is on his deathbed, he tells them that a camel shall appear.
 Some time later, the camel appears at their door.
 Every one of the four daughters climbs onto it, but it does not move.
 Only after the fourth daughter climbs onto it with the pigeon does the animal move and takes the girl to another place, already furnished.
 The girl notices someone comes to her bedroom every night and says she must not light any lamp.

-Some time later, her sister visit her, and she tells them she has lived a comfortable life, but she has never seen the true face of Asphor'ulehóa.
+Some time later, her sisters visit her, and she tells them she has lived a comfortable life, but she has never seen the true face of Asphor'ulehóa.
 Her sisters convince her to spy on him when he comes at night.
 That night, she lights a candle and conceals it with a pot lid.
 Her husband comes to bed and falls asleep.
-She takes ofd the pot lid and raises her torch at him: Asphor'ulehóa is a beautiful youth.
+She takes off the pot lid and raises her torch at him: Asphor'ulehóa is a beautiful youth.
 She also notices some little angels ("malaika", in the original) near his body.
 The little angels tell her they are weaving a dress for Asphor'ulehóa's wife.
 Asphor'ulehóa wakes up with a startle and admonishes his wife for breaking his trust.
 He takes his garments and leaves in a hurry.

 The girl follows after him, who hurries his steps towards his mother's house.
 When he arrives there, his human wife reaches him.
 Asphor'ulehóa tells her the place belongs to his mother, a teriel, who may devour her.
 So he lets her climb a nearby palm tree and tells her so stay there until his mother promises on his name not to do her any harm.